-OAA Membersi intending to offer or provide services in a jurisdiction outside of Ontario must determine and comply with the relevant regulatory requirements in that jurisdiction.
+OAA membersi intending to offer or provide services in a jurisdiction outside of Ontario must carefully review the relevant regulatory requirements in that jurisdiction, and ensure that they are acting in compliance with those requirements.
+OAA members are encouraged to obtain advice from relevant advisors (e.g. legal and insurance advisors) regarding their compliance.